marigold-dev/deku/README.md

 Simply run:

 ```
-./start.sh
+./sandbox.sh start
 ```

 This starts 3 nodes as background processes.

-You may have to stop the session with `killall deku-node` to fully shutdown the cluster.
+You may have to stop the session with `killall Domain0` to fully shutdown the cluster.

 In either case, if all goes well, you should see the block height displayed in the terminal and increasing every second or so.